York Region Shooters: Undefeated season and league dominance (2014–2017)

 The Shooters won the 2017 Canadian Soccer League season championship for a third time with a 5–4 penalty shoot-out win over Scarborough SC after a 1–1 draw.

 Roster

 Crest

 The club's first crest was created in 2003 and used until 2005.
 In 2006, with the introduction of the International Division the club joined the division, and modified the team's crest and jerseys to represent the Italian community within the York Region.

-The new club badge mirrored those of the Italy national football team.
+The new club badge mirrored those of the Italy national team.
 It consisted of shield badge with the Italian flag on it with the club's name written above it.
 After the reformatting of the National and International Divisions into the First Division the Shooters changed the team crest and name in order to represent the entire York Region territory.
 The new modern crest is shaped as a shield badge with a blue and gold background with the name of the club placed in the center with three stars above it.